vu-ls/Crassus/README.md

 ![results.csv for Mcafee](screenshots/mcafee_results.png "results.csv for McAfee")

 Note that the loading of the `openssl.cnf` file from the `D:\` path will require further manual investigation, as the feasibility of loading such a path depends on the platform in question, and what access to the system is available.
 It may be possible to create an optical disk that provides an `openssl.cnf` file that also refers to a path that resolves to the optical drive as well.

+# Troubleshooting

+## Missing file not executed

+If Crassus reports the privileged loading of a file that a user can plant or modify, this doesn't necessarily mean that it's an exploitable scenario.
+While Crassus looks for **potentially** interesting file types, a Process Monitor log file will not directly indicate what the associated process **would have** done with the file with it if it were there.
+It could be as simple as extracting a program icon.
+Investigating the call stack of the file operation in Process Monitor may give a hint as to what would have been done.
+Or simply place the file and investigate the behavior with a new Process Monitor boot log, if you prefer the easier brute force path.

+## Code executed with unexpected privileges

+Crassus will look for privileged file operations to discover paths of interest.
+You may encounter a scenario where both a privileged and an unprivileged process access a path, but only the non-privileged process is the one that does the execution of what may be present.

 # Contributions
 Whether it's a typo, a bug, or a new feature, Crassus is very open to contributions as long as we agree on the following: